cal-poly-csc530-2214/autograder-kevin_yoo/README.md

 With this in mind, I am attempting to choose a common introductory CS problem which I will translate manually into something acceptable by SKETCH.

 ## Update 2
+Can't figure out how to get sketch to compile and run on MacOS.
+Will just explore playing around with writing sketch programs for common introductory CS problems.

+## Update 3
+At first I tried to figure out a sketch program for a "swap" function.
+However, I was stuck on thinking about how this could be represented because a swap function is just 3 assignments of variables (in most cases): temp, a or b.
+Furthermore, the only way to assert that the swap function was correct would be to have two additional varible which store the values of a and b before the swap.

-Can't figure out how to get sketch running on MacOS.
-Will just write what I think is the sketch program.
-The example problems I am using are two functions: one that returns true if an input int is even and on that returns rue if an input int is odd.
+The example problem that I ended up landing on were two functions: one that returns true if an input int is even and on that returns rue if an input int is odd.
+Each function is one line which return some computation with an input variable n.